Date Established: 2/19/2007

 University policies must be reviewed, approved, and published in the web-based UB Policy Library to promote awareness, compliance, and accountability.

 Policies that are easy to find and understand help the university accomplish its mission, maintain accountability, and clarify how we do business.
 Faculty, staff, students, and other members of the university community need access to clear and concise tools to assist them in their day-to-day operations.
-University at Buffalo policies must be:
+University policies must be:

 Policy, Compliance and Internal Controls